hello-APIRouter/dashboard/CONTRIBUTING.md

 #
 -->

-# Contributing to Apache APISIX Dashboard
+# Contributing to APIROUTER Dashboard

-We would love for you to contribute to Apache APISIX Dashboard and help make it even better than it is today!
+We would love for you to contribute to APIROUTER Dashboard and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)
 - [How to contribute?](#contribute)